 Shades of hate — then, now, tomorrow (an evening of stories and conversations)

-On Wednesday, May 30, KPCC and ProPublica partner to take a deep and dynamic look at the past and future of hate crimes — and current experiences — in Southern California.
+On Wednesday, May 30, KPCC and ProPublica partnered to take a deep and dynamic look at the past and future of hate crimes — and current experiences — in Southern California.

-Join KPCC’s Adolfo Guzman-Lopez and ProPublica’s A.C.
-Thompson for moderated conversations with experts, historians and community members.
-You’ll also hear first-hand from fellow Angelenos as they share their experiences with hate and prejudice.
+Audiences joined KPCC’s Adolfo Guzman-Lopez and ProPublica’s A.C.
+Thompson for moderated conversations with experts, researchers and community leaders.
+Guests also heard firsthand from fellow Angelenos as they share their experiences with hate and prejudice.

 Help KPCC, ProPublica and a coalition of organizations create a hate crime database.